-Excluding FMG, all market segment applications registered a sequential increase, particularly in Telecom, Industrial & Others and Consumer.
+All market segment applications registered a sequential decrease, and notably in Telecom due to seasonality factors.

-By location of order shipment, excluding FMG, revenues increased in all regions, with the main contributors being Emerging Markets, Japan, America and Greater China, which increased by 12.4%, 12.0%, 10.8% and 10.7%, respectively.
-In comparison, Europe and Greater China were more moderate, with an increase of 9.0% and 7.4%, respectively.
-In the second quarter of 2008, we had several large customers, with the largest one, the Nokia group of companies, accounting for approximately 18% of our net revenues, decreasing from the 20% it accounted for during the first quarter of 2008.
+By location of order shipment, revenues increased only in Japan by approximately 5%; Greater China, Europe, Emerging Markets, Asia Pacific and America registered a decline by approximately 22%, 9%, 5%, 3% and 2% respectively.
+In the first quarter of 2008, we had several large customers, with the largest one, the Nokia group of companies, accounting for approximately 20% of our net revenues, decreasing from the 24% it accounted for during the fourth quarter of 2007.